Overview

 <link href="https://cdn.jsdelivr.net/npm/lism-css@0/dist/css/main.css" rel="stylesheet" />In other words, no special build process is required to use Lism CSS.

-That said, using the dedicated components for React and Astro included in the lism-css npm package will give you an even more comfortable development experience.
+That said, using the dedicated components for React and Astro included in the lism-css npm package gives you an even smoother development experience.

 You can also customize Lism more flexibly by overriding SCSS settings or introducing a lism.config.js file.